The boy scouts having fun while raking

 Our mission is to strengthen the community by providing services that allow neighbors to age well at home.

 To support older adults’ independence through information, resources, practical household help, and transportation thereby reducing the risk of nursing home or other out of home placement.

-To provide services to seniors and people with legally documented physical disabilities that allows them to remain living independently in their homes.
+To provide services to seniors that allow them to remain living independently in their homes.

 To serve people in a way that promotes dignity, respect and pride.

 To honor the gifts and talents of community members by providing meaningful ways for people to serve their neighbors.

 To partner with local organizations for volunteers to provide services as well as for referrals of people needing assistance.

 To utilize all available community resources in an efficient manner so needs are met without duplication of services.

 To sustain Neighbors In Action through community support, financial donations, and outside funding sources.